A Statement of British Values

 St George’s (VC) Church of England Primary School is founded on the Christian faith.
 As a Church School, which recognises the importance of living in an ever changing environment, we recognise the importance of teaching our pupils mutual respect for those of different or of no faith, and the shared values of Christianity and Islam.

-Our Religious Education Programme follows the Rochester Diocese Agreed Syllabus and focuses on the five faiths of Christianity, Hinduism, Sikhism, Islam and Judaism.
+Our Religious Education Programme follows the Kent Agreed Syllabus supplemented with Rochester diocesan materials and focuses on the five faiths of Christianity, Hinduism, Sikhism, Islam and Judaism.